 The Valuation Date is July 1, 2018.
-This is the date as of which the census data is gathered and the actuarial valuation is performed.
-The Measurement Date is June 30, 2018.
+The Measurement Date is June 30, 2019.
 This is the date as of which the total OPEB liability is determined.
-Note that GASB 75 allows a lag of up to one year between the measurement date and the reporting date.
-No adjustment is required between the measurement date and the reporting date.
-The Reporting Date is December 31, 2018.
+The July 1, 2018 actuarial valuation results are rolled forward to the measurement date, with the discount rate updated to reflect the measurement date.
+The Reporting Date is December 31, 2019.
 This is the employer's fiscal year ending date.